 Anyways, the positioning would have allowed me take advantage of the wonky (and now changed) United rules that would get us a roundtrip from North Asia to a South Pacific Island and a stopover in New Zealand for only 20k per person.
 Lastly, I’d just have to find a cheap flight from the US to North Asia.

-That North Asia flight came in the form of a mistake fare from Taipei (TPE) to San Jose (SJC), which lead to a short labor day trip over to see my dad.
+That North Asia flight came in the form of a mistake fare from Taipei (TPE) to San Jose (SJC) with return, which lead to a short labor day trip over to see my dad.
 As for working to crack United’s fare rules, I gave it the good ole college try over the next few months and couldn’t find anything to work.
 By the time September rolled around, nothing had materialized with my United searches and AA changed planes so we didn’t even have our first class seats from the trans pacific flight.
 Fortunately, Delta provided an interesting award sale just in time.

 My mom had wanted to get the whole family together on a vacation and I had suggested that Hawaii would be a nice and easy place to travel to.
 Meg and I were originally going to miss such family trip as I planned to be in New Zealand during the holidays.
 Shortly after talking to mom about the idea, Delta discounted award flights to and from Hawaii to 17.5k skymiles (down from 22.5k) except during the peak holidays.
 This was a good award pricing for flights from the east coast to Hawaii.
 If you live on the west coast, there are cheaper fare prices usually around $300 or award flights using 12.5k British Airways Avios one way.
-As I was putting together an itinerary for my brother and parents out to Hawaii with a stop in LA to visit my aunt (see bonus planning section), I realized Delta gave me a way to complete my New Zealand trip and spend a few days with my parents.
+As I was putting together an itinerary for my brother and parents out to Hawaii with a stop in LA to visit my aunt (see bonus planning section), I realized Delta gave me a way to complete my New Zealand trip and spend a few days with my family.

-At this point I already had a flight from SJC to TPE via Osaka (KIX) and a return flight from Maui (OGG) to RDU.
+At this point I already had a flight from SJC to TPE via Osaka (KIX) and a return flight from OGG to RDU.
 To re-position across the country from RDU to SJC, we were able to take advantage of our companion pass for the last time over the past 2 years with 2 one way tickets for a total of 10,273 Southwest points and $11.2.
 I booked a couple days ahead of our SJC flight to give me a few days to catch up with some friends in California that I haven’t seen in a few years.

 That brought us to connecting from New Zealand to Maui.
 Air New Zealand runs a regular service from AKL to Honolulu, and a ticket ran around $400 on way.
 We booked it using 62,414 Citi Thankyou Points for 2 tickets at 1.33 cents per point.
 This last part wasn’t the best of redemption, but it needed to be done.
 Lastly, we went through Hawaiian Airlines for 2 interisland flights for $148 total to go from HNL to OGG to meet my parents to finish the loop.